-What’s a VLOOKUP?
+What’s a VLOOKUP in Excel?

 VLOOKUP is a well-known Excel formula that can save you hours over performing the same tasks manually.
 This handy function – as the name VLOOKUP suggests – will allow you to perform vertical lookups to search for specific data.
 The V stands for vertical, signifying the means by which Excel will search for your data.
 Vertical lookups are like navigating through a phone book: when you search for a number, you first look for the target name in the leftmost column.
 Upon finding the name, you will move your finger to the right in order to match the column that contains the phone number, which is the target information.
-The VLOOKUP function works the same way.
+The VLOOKUP in Excel works the same way.

 Before we begin, it is recommended that you download the sample workbook, since we will be using it to demonstrate how this functionality works.